theniallriver/theniallriver/README.md

 IDK why you're on my personal github, but welcome.

-Currently working at $CRWV running the Identity team.
+I used to build AI to help accelerate the adoption of solar energy.
+Check out [my patents](https://patents.justia.com/inventor/niall-g-mcquay).

-I build AI products and consult for private equity.
+Currently running an eng team at $CRWV, and consulting for private equity.

 Kinda bored of it tho, ngl.
 I spend most my days hanging out on the lakes of WA and playing my guitar.